Satisfyinggg/Asakin-Multibot-v2.65-Crack/README.md

 # Asakin-Multibot-v2.65-Crack
 # Instructions

-Unzip the file in Releases
+Download the executable in "Releases"

 Run the executable